 Treatment with higher than recommended doses may result in clinically significant adrenal suppression.
 If there is evidence for higher than recommended doses being used, then additional systemic corticosteroid cover should be considered during periods of stress or elective surgery.

 There are no adequate or well-controlled studies in pregnant women.
 Following intranasal administration of the maximal recommended clinical dose, mometasone plasma concentrations are not measurable; thus foetal exposure is expected to be negligible and the potential for reproductive toxicity, very low.
-As with other nasal corticosteroid preparations.
-ELONIDE Nasal Spray should not be used in pregnancy or lactation unless the potential benefit to the mother justifies any potential risk to the mother, foetus or infant.
+As with other nasal corticosteroid preparations, ELONIDE Nasal Spray should not be used in pregnancy or lactation unless the potential benefit to the mother justifies any potential risk to the mother, foetus or infant.
 Infants born of mothers who received corticosteroids during pregnancy should be observed carefully for hypoadrenalism.

 For intranasal use only.
-Store below 30°C. Keep out of reach of children.
+Store below 30°C.

 Keep bottle in upright position.